 HDR10+: The Next Step in HDR Technologies

 It wasn’t too long ago that HDR represented the pinnacle of picture quality.
-HDR provided greater depth, brightness and color accuracy – whiter whites, blacker blacks, and a wider color gamut – than standard dynamic range (SDR) displays.
-Innovations such as Samsung’s Quantum dot technology further advanced picture quality by introducing more accurate color expression and higher brightness levels.
+HDR provided greater depth, brightness and colour accuracy – whiter whites, blacker blacks, and a wider colour gamut – than standard dynamic range (SDR) displays.
+Innovations such as Samsung’s Quantum dot technology further advanced picture quality by introducing more accurate colour expression and higher brightness levels.

 Since its introduction, the second major advancement in HDR technologies, HDR10, has been the standard throughout the industry.
 The technology is widely used and certified by the UHD Alliance – an association of Hollywood movie studios, content distributors, tech companies and device manufacturers that was formed to strengthen and grow the UHD ecosystem.

 HDR10+, the latest and most advanced HDR technology, builds upon the strengths of previous HDR platforms to further enhance the viewing experience.
-HDR10+ better channels content’s intrinsic dynamic range (the ratio of light and darkness) to produce truer images that appear brighter and more colorful – and therefore more detailed and realistic than with conventional HDR on a wider array of displays.
-Whereas previous HDR10 iterations utilized static tone mapping, wherein color enhancement is uniform from scene to depicted scene, HDR10+ employs dynamic tone mapping to maximize each scene individually.
-The results are visuals that feature optimal colors, contrast and brightness, and create a viewing experience that allows you to see a show or film precisely as its producers intended.
+HDR10+ better channels content’s intrinsic dynamic range (the ratio of light and darkness) to produce truer images that appear brighter and more colourful – and therefore more detailed and realistic than with conventional HDR on a wider array of displays.
+Whereas previous HDR10 iterations utilised static tone mapping, wherein colour enhancement is uniform from scene to depicted scene, HDR10+ employs dynamic tone mapping to maximize each scene individually.
+The results are visuals that feature optimal colours, contrast and brightness, and create a viewing experience that allows you to see a show or film precisely as its producers intended.

 Raising the Bar for UHD with an Open HDR10+ Ecosystem